WebAuthn Passwordless Login

 Safari and all iOS/iPadOS browsers (which are, in fact, Safari with a different skin) fully support WebAuthn since iOS/iPadOS 13 released late 2019.

 Practically speaking, if your operating system and browser were released after mid-2020 you should have no problem.
-Only some very uncommon browsers still lack support for WebAuthn.
+Only some uncommon browsers still lack support for WebAuthn.

 To login you must enter your username in the login form Username field.
 You do not need to enter your password but if your browser enters it for you just leave it.
-The password is NOT sent to the server when the form is submitted via the Web Authentication button.
+The password is not sent to the server when the form is submitted via the Web Authentication button.